 The public persona (and the politics) of Bob Marley, whose birthday it is today,* was heavily informed by his relationship with Africa (both symbolically and in a real sense).
-A good place to see that play out was in director Kevin MacDonald’s critically acclaimed film, “Marley,” where McDonald plays up that connection to full effect.
-(I watched the film again for the umpteeth time recently.)
+In director Kevin MacDonald’s critically acclaimed film, “Marley,” that connection is explored to some extent.
+(In anticipation of Bob’s birthday, I watched the film for the umpteenth time again.)

 Here’s the trailer again:

-Bob Marley, like many other Rastas, also shared a desire to visit the African continent and of course, later on–when he could afford to or was invited–he travel there.
-Strangely, the first place McDonald suggests he visited was Gabon in January 1980.
-Then later in 1980 he played at independence celebrations of Zimbabwe from British colonial and white minority rule.
+Bob Marley, like many other Rastas, also shared a desire to visit the African continent or, if possible, to live there.
+Later on–when he could afford to or was invited–Marley travel there.
+The first place McDonald suggests Marley visited was Gabon in January 1980.
+Then later in 1980 he played at independence celebrations of Zimbabwe from British colonial as well as local white minority rule.
 MacDonald’s film covers both these trips in some detail.
-Oddly, MacDonald’s film is silent on his earlier visits to Kenya and Ethiopia in 1978.
+Strangely, MacDonald’s film is silent on his earlier visits to Kenya and Ethiopia in 1978.
 Nevertheless, the trips MacDonald covers point to some of the contradictory impulses of Marley’s politics.

 Marley, it seems, had fallen for Pascaline Bongo, the dictator’s daughter.
 They were dating at the time (though not exclusively as Bob often carried on a number of concurrent relationships).
 In the film, Pascaline paints Marley as some kind of black consciousness figure.
 When they first met, Marley scolded her for having her hair processed (he called her “ugly”).
 Marley then agreed to play a birthday show for her dad.
 MacDonald’s interlocutors suggests that Marley did not know Bongo was a dictator (for real) and only figured this out once he gets there, but still decided to play anyway since he had traveled this far.
 (The film, interestingly, spends more time on a sequence of events where Marley and some members of his band confine and interrogate their manager in his hotel room after accusing him of stealing from the band.)